Roman Forum Art Story | Location | Opening Hours Tickets | Authorisations

 Julius Caesar and the Roman Forum

+This monumental undertaking was continued and expanded upon by Emperor Augustus.
 The three columns of the Castor and Pollux Temple with, on the right, with its half circular plate roof, the Jules Cesar Temple in the Roman Forum in Italy

 The Via Sacra and Jules Cesar Temple